Shopify/hydrogen-v1/docs/hooks/framework/userequestcontext.md

 </aside>

 The `useRequestContext` hook provides access to a request-scoped context to share data across multiple React Server Components while running on the server.
-It is useful for writing plugins and third-party libraries.
+It's useful for writing plugins and third-party libraries.

 ## Example code